djounZ/MCP/docs/README.md

 # Documentation

 This folder contains all project documentation for the MCP Clean Architecture project with functional programming patterns and comprehensive security.
+Last updated: July 26, 2025.

 ## Files